 According to multinational accounting and consulting firm Deloitte, 42% of Americans said in July that they are delaying large purchases, while 26% said they’re concerned about making upcoming payments.
 Their data also shows that more than half of Americans plan to limit their use of ride sharing and public transit, while 52% say they’ll delay the purchase of their next car.

 The Coronavirus and Gas Prices

-Gas prices are plummeting across the country as the pandemic took hold.
-The drop came from both a price war between Saudi Arabia and Russia and the fact that Americans are driving less.
+Gas prices plummeted across the country as the pandemic took hold.
+The drop came from both a price war between Saudi Arabia and Russia and the fact that Americans were driving less.
 With many working from home and reducing travel, the demand for automotive fuel has greatly decreased.
 The average price dropped below $2.00 per gallon for several weeks, but has since climbed above that mark.
 It remains well below the price a gallon of gas was selling for last year.

-Does that mean you should go out and buy a gas guzzler?
+Do low gas prices mean you should go out and buy a gas guzzler?
 Probably not.
-Fuel prices will likely bounce up once the coronavirus crisis ends and the summer driving season kicks off.
+Fuel prices are already bouncing up as closures stemming from the coronavirus crisis begin to taper off, and drivers return to the roads.

-More Tools From U.S. News & World Report
+More Coronavirus Resources From U.S. News & World Report

 - Coronavirus and Car Insurance: Should You Make Changes to Your Auto Insurance Policy?